Alisma triviale Pursh

 Habit - Rhizomatous, perennial, emergent aquatic forb.

-Leaves - Basal, petiolate.
+Leaves - All basal, petiolate.
 Petioles stout, with spongy tissue internally.
 Blades to 20 cm long, broadly elliptic to ovate, simple, entire, glabrous.
 Venation with 1-3 pairs of main veins arcing from near the base of the midrib and rejoining near the apex, these connected by finer, angled veins running parallel to one another.

 Inflorescence - Erect panicles with whorled branches.
 Branch nodes with narrowly triangular leaflike bracts.